erwanlemerrer/rennes-survival-guide/README.md

 ## Where have you landed

-Rennes capital of Brittany (along with [Nantes](https://en.wikipedia.org/wiki/Nantes), with French authorities are nicely trying to hide historically).
+Rennes capital of Brittany (along with [Nantes](https://en.wikipedia.org/wiki/Nantes), which French authorities are nicely trying to hide historically).
 Brittany still has a strong celtic culture (Breton language, music, art), but this is not in Rennes that it will be the easiest to get in touch with (except if you're lucky enough to be here for the Yaouank festival).
 Except during the summer months, city center is packed with students.

 ## Nodal points of the city